ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 3.2.4 Tournament Operator must invite Rosters sequentially, starting with the chosen starting VRS rank.

-3.2.5 Directly invited VRS Rosters may only accept an invitation for a Tournament if at least three of the Athletes on Roster were also present on the Roster on the Invite Date.
+3.2.5 Directly invited VRS Rosters may only accept an invitation for a Tournament if:

+a) At least three of the Participating Roster's Athletes were on the Invited Roster on the Invite Date.

+b) The Participating Roster satisfies the invite criteria (e.g. regional, demographic, etc).

+c) The Roster has not previously declined an invitation to the same Tournament.

 3.2.6 If any Rosters cannot accept, or choose to decline the Direct VRS Invite, Tournament Operator shall proceed down the VRS in order until all announced slots to the Tournament are filled.

 3.2.7 In the event that there are fewer eligible VRS rosters than the number of announced Direct VRS Invites, the Tournament Operator may supplement with Open Qualifiers.